Measuring Climate Impact: Beyond Traditional Metrics

 The hard truths about corporate sustainability programs—and the proven alternative that actually delivers results

-Walk into any Fortune 500 boardroom and you'll hear the same phrases: "net-zero by 2050," "science-based targets," "carbon neutral operations."
+Walk into any Fortune 500 boardroom and you will hear the same phrases: "net-zero by 2050," "science-based targets," "carbon neutral operations."
 The corporate world has embraced climate action with unprecedented enthusiasm.
 So why are emissions still rising?

 The answer is uncomfortable but clear: most corporate climate action prioritizes appearance over impact.
 Companies are pouring resources into programs that generate impressive PR but fail to reduce actual emissions.
-It's time for a hard look at why corporate climate action is failing—and what works instead.
+It is time for a hard look at why corporate climate action is failing—and what works instead.

 Yet global corporate emissions continue rising.
 The disconnect is stark and revealing.